xiaojielei/ip/README.md

 Bye.
 Hope to see you again soon!
 ```

-## tasks.Task storage.storage
+## Task Storage
-main.Duke saves tasks in a file located at `docs/duke.txt`.
+Duke saves tasks in a file located at `docs/duke.txt`.
 The file is automatically created if it does not exist, and tasks are loaded when main.Duke starts.

 ## Error Handling
-main.Duke handles invalid inputs gracefully and provides error messages to guide the user.
+Duke handles invalid inputs gracefully and provides error messages to guide the user.

 Example of an error message:
 ```